 In the meantime, if you are in the Adirondacks, please remember that, for security and safety, no one is permitted on the grounds of Putnam Camp when we are closed unless being escorted by the managers or our caretaker.

 There is also a one-time per-season facilities fee of $30 per person paying the adult rate, which will be invoiced at Camp.
 This fee will be waived for individuals coming to Putnam Camp for the first time.
 A 50% deposit is required when a reservation is made.
 Cancellation or shortening one's stay may result in the loss of the deposit.

 Please note: This is general information; some details are not included here.

 Interested newcomers please contact us for information about membership and reservations.

 Because staff are only physically present at Putnam Camp for part of the year, our contact information changes seasonally.

 Putnam Camp offers a limited number of full-time paid positions each summer.
-For details, please see the 2017 job listings and application.
+If you are interested, please see the the 2024 job listings and application with pictures.
+For a printable version of the job application without pictures, please use printable version of the 2024 job listings and application.